100 Fun, Simple Ways Kids Can Practice Kindness Every Day

 For more ideas (and the research behind Kindness), please see Chapter 6 in my latest book, UnSelfie: Why Empathetic Kids Succeed In Our All-About-Me World.
 And let’s start a Kindness Revolution!

-100 Acts of Kindness for Kids & Teens
+100 Acts of Kindness Kids & Teens Can Do for Others

 1. Take treats like cookies to the fire station to let the responders know you are grateful.